compromise-evident/CarbonRecord/README.md

 <br>
 <br>

-# To preserve something unaffected by EMPs
+# To preserve something authorities can't kill remotely

-Fluorocarbon fishing line should survive the light of WW3 if buried, as well as solar flares, unlike microelectronics, metals, capacitors, magnets, and electron microbuckets of SSDs.
+Fluorocarbon fishing line should survive EMPs and the light of WW3 if buried, as well as solar flares (unlike microelectronics, metals, capacitors, magnets, and electron microbuckets of SSDs.)
-And so authorities shouldn't be able to remote-kill the data on your line even if close.

 <br>
 <br>

-# To preserve something authorities cannot confiscate
+# To preserve something authorities can't confiscate

 Fluorocarbon fishing line should be a nightmare to search for if buried.
 Just tie the winding as a ring using more fluorocarbon fishing line, rather than using a spool of a different material.